 The committee uses a mysterious unit called severity index (pdf), that purportedly measures the probability a helmet will prevent a serious head injury at a particular impact; the better a helmet performs, the lower its SI.
 To get approval, a helmet can’t go over 300 SI on slow drops or 1,200 SI on faster ones.
 (NOCSAE doesn’t share helmets’ exact scores with their manufacturers.)

 Vicis was formed in 2013 by three men—Dave Marver, who has a background in management at a medical device company, Sam Browd, a pediatric neurosurgeon and current medical director at the Seattle Children’s Sports Concussion Program, and Per Reinhall, a mechanical engineer at University of Washington and the chair of the advanced research center at Boeing—who wanted to do more than just meet NOCSAE’s standards.
-It sounded like the helmet should have cracked, but it bounced back, unscathed.

 Unlike traditional helmets, which are basically shells filled with foam, the Zero1 has a “soft” design: its shell contains plastic columns that, when hit with enough force, either compress or shift position in order to deflect some of the impact.
 (The company had to develop a special type of paint that won’t crack on impact.)
 The helmets also fit much tighter around the player’s head.
 In theory, these two factors combine to force a player’s head to remain more stable when hit than would a standard helmet design—and decrease the impact of the hit.